Have you thought about Counselling and Psychotherapy but are not sure what to expect?

 Your first Visit

 Your first visit will be mostly about getting to know each other.
-You might be asked for details such as your name and address, your usual doctor, and if you have seen a counsellor before.
-Your therapist will also explain about what you might expect in your sessions.
+I might be asked for details such as your name and address, your usual doctor, and if you have seen a counsellor before.
+I will also explain a bit about what you might expect in your sessions.
 After this, you will be invited to speak more about why you are there.

-It’s normal to feel a bit hesitant, and your therapist will never push you, or ask you to hurry.
+It’s normal to feel a bit hesitant, and I will never push you, or ask you to hurry.
 You have all the time you need, and will be supported in exploring your concerns.
-Sessions usually last an hour, and what you talk about is up to you.
+Sessions usually last about 50 minutes, and what you talk about is up to you.

 We will probably start to explore whatever is uppermost in your mind.
 The conversation may flow onto something else that at first seems totally unrelated.
 My therapy style is to “go with the flow”, and at all times, you are in charge of the session.
 My role is to offer support.